DalianGrullon/DalianGrullon/README.md

 * 🌍  I'm based in Orlando, FL
 * 🖥️  See my portfolio at [this website](https://daliangrullon.github.io/my-portfolio/)
 * ✉️  You can contact me at [my email](mailto:dalian.business@aol.com)
-* 🧠  I'm currently learning Java and Spring
+* 🧠  I'm currently learning React and React Native
 * 🤝  I'm open to collaborating on any projects!

 ### Skills